wiut-tutor2022/phd_predictive/README.md

 # Predictive Computational Model (PCM)
-The aim of the research to create a Generic Predictive Computational Model (PCM) capable of automating analytical conclusions regarding the particular type of data, where information is presented reliably and objectively.
-This will significantly help to advance data analysis strategy by increasing the level of its consistency, reliability, and efficiency.
-A holistic approach will be applied, intended at achieving systematic, functional, technical, methodological and informational compatibility of the components of the analysis into a single whole.
+The aim of the research to create Generis Architecture for a Predictive Computational Model (PCM) capable of automating analytical conclusions regarding the particular type of data, where information is presented reliably and objectively.
+This model significantly helps to advance data analysis strategy by increasing the level of its consistency, reliability, and efficiency.
+A holistic approach is applied, intended at achieving systematic, functional, technical, methodological and informational compatibility of the components of the analysis into a single whole.

-The proposed system’s main feature is the consolidation of information management with the decision-making process to serve the prediction purpose.
+The proposed model’s main feature is the consolidation of information management with the decision-making process to serve the prediction purpose.
 This involves the management of a vast amount of heterogeneous data based on semantic methods and graph-based methods (ontology, knowledge graphs, graph database) as well as advanced machine learning methods.

 The main focus of our research is advanced data pre-processing aimed at the more efficient feature selection.

-The project presents two use cases: the UK companies’ bankruptcy level detection (1) and FTSE100 index prediction (2).
+The reaserch presents two use cases: the UK companies’ bankruptcy level detection (1) and FTSE100 index prediction (2).

 ![PCM](Generic_Model_new2022.png)